aaronsaray/aaronsaray.com/_posts/2016-03-14-cc4-commenting-is-more-than-opinion.markdown

 tags:
 - php
 ---
-> This entry is republished from the original columns included years ago in the [PHP Architect](http://phparch.com) magazine.
-I really recommend purchasing the magazine to get timely articles, columns and PHP news.

-### Episode 4: Commenting is more than just giving your opinion

 In an earlier column, I discussed the advantage of using longer and more verbose variable and method names.
 When you program using this more descriptive style, the code is easier to understand and more maintainable.
 However, a short and concise method with a revealing name may not always be sufficient when it comes to complex processes.
 To fill this gap, PHP has comments.

+### Episode 4: Commenting is more than just giving your opinion

 There are two different reasons why you might create comments in your code: automated code documentation systems and explanation of complex concepts or processes.
 But first, let me share with you my favorite comment ever: